hifly81/connect-bson-converters/README.md

 # Overview

-Custom Kafka Connect Converters and SMTs applied to different binary inputs to prioduce a MongoDB Bson Document.
+Custom Kafka Connect Converters and SMTs applied to different binary inputs to produce a MongoDB Bson Document.

 Converters:

- - org.hifly.kafka.OracleRawToBsonKeyConverter - byte [] to Oracle RAW to MongoDB Bson
+ - _org.hifly.kafka.OracleRawToBsonKeyConverter_ - Convert a _byte []_ to _Oracle RAW_ data type.
+Oracle RAW is then used to create MongoDB Bson document.
- - org.hifly.kafka.ByteArrayAndStringConverter - pass through for byte arrays and strings
+ - _org.hifly.kafka.ByteArrayAndStringConverter_ - pass through for byte array schema type and string schema type.

 SMTs:

-- org.hifly.kafka.smt.JsonKeyToValue - get value from record.key and copy on a new field in record.value
+- _org.hifly.kafka.smt.JsonKeyToValue_ - get value from massage _record.key_ and copy on a new field in message _record.value_

 ## Install oracle jdbc driver in maven local repo